zeplin/zeplin-extension-documentation/package.md

 | name | <code>String</code> | Display name of the picker option. |
 | value | <code>String</code> | Value of the picker option. |

-Here's a sample options field from one of our manifests:
+Here's a sample options property:

 ```json
 [{